strimzi/strimzi.github.io/_posts/2021-05-03-deploying-kafka-with-lets-encrypt-certificates.md

 ```

 For cert-manager, we will use the credentials later when creating the certificate.
-So you just follow the cert-manager documentation and install it in our cluster.
+So we just follow the cert-manager [documentation](https://cert-manager.io/docs/installation/) and install it in our cluster.

 You can use other methods to pass the AWS credentials to cert-manager and ExternalDNS.
 For example,  using [kiam](https://github.com/uswitch/kiam) or [kube2iam](https://github.com/jtblin/kube2iam).
 If you use Amazon EKS, you can also use the built-in support for [attaching roles to Kubernetes ServiceAccounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html) as well.

-The process will be similar for other DNS providers as well.
+The configuration procedure will be similar for other DNS providers as well.
 Just follow the documentation provided by cert-manager, ExternalDNS and your DNS provider.

 ## Creating the signed certificate